Ashuyomi/Ashuyomi/README.md

 * Include steps to reproduce (if not obvious from description)
 * Include screenshot (if needed)
 * If it could be device-dependent, try reproducing on another device (if possible)
-* Don't group unrelated requests into one issue
+* Don't group unrelated requests into one issue.

 DO: https://github.com/tachiyomiorg/tachiyomi/issues/24 https://github.com/tachiyomiorg/tachiyomi/issues/71